Funding the unfunded: India helps small business borrow to grow

 "The micro and small enterprises have been starved of credit," said Alok Prasad, chief executive of Microfinance Institutions Network (MFIN), a regulatory body for the sector.

-Loans between 50,000 rupees and a million rupees from formal lenders are "almost completely unavailable", Prasad said.
+Loans between 50,000 rupees and a million rupees from formal lenders are "almost completely unavailable", Prasad said, adding that India's central bank had been asked to raise the cap on microfinance loans and a decision was expected soon.

 "It is absolutely difficult," said Vora, 55, who is starting a new business after closing down an earlier venture five years ago.
 "I must have printed about 25,000 pages (of paperwork)...
 Some banks asked for eight times that amount as collateral."